Tungsten(VI) oxytetrachloride

 Tungsten(VI) oxytetrachloride is the inorganic compound with the formula WOCl4|auto=1.
 This diamagnetic solid is used to prepare other complexes of tungsten.
-The red crystalline compound is soluble in nonpolar solvents but it reacts with alcohols and water and forms adducts with Lewis bases.
+The red-orange solid that is soluble in aromatic and chlorinated solvents.
+It reacts with alcohols and water.

 Structure

 Structure of solid WOCl4, illustrating its polymeric structure with short W≡O and weak W---O bonds in the chains.